 2. How much does a legal separation agreement cost?

 The courts in England and Wales charge £365 for you to submit a legal separation (judicial separation) application.
-It’s the same form you would need to fill in if you were getting a divorce or ending a civil partnership.

 Another cost to consider is if you need to legalise your financial arrangements.
 This will depend on various factors such as whether you have reached an agreement, and how complex your financial situation is.
-Another option is a separation agreement, however, this is not technically legally binding and therefore you may consider writing the agreement yourself.
+Another option is a separation agreement.
+However, this is not technically legally binding and therefore you may consider writing the agreement yourself.

 3. How long does it take to get a legal separation (judicial separation)?

 You can’t apply online for a legal separation (judicial separation).
-Therefore you must post your application to the court.
+Therefore, you must post your application to the court.
 Your documents will need to be processed by the courts and unfortunately, the courts in England and Wales are currently very delayed due to staffing issues and the backlog of casework.

 Another determining factor on how long it will take for your legal separation (judicial separation) to be processed is whether you will be submitting a financial order to legalise your financial arrangements.
 This will increase the time it takes for the legal separation to be processed.